Performs chi-squared tests, including goodness-of-fit, homogeneity and independence tests.

 correction will not be bigger than the differences themselves.
 No correction

-a vector of probabilities of the same length of x
+a vector of probabilities of the same length as x.

 a logical indicating whether to compute p-values by Monte Carlo simulation.